 Experience the stay of a lifetime at Noelani's of Waipi'o.
 Very few people get to stay in the majestic Waipio Valley (in such comfort) and experience its magic, it's stunning beauty, and it warm embrace.
 Long time Waipi'o residents have opened their home to travelers wanting to experience the land of their forefathers.

-Located on the beautiful grounds of this family property directly in front of the breathtaking Hiilawe Falls, Noelani's of Waipio offers two bedrooms - one with a queen size bed, one with a full size bed, a living room with view of Hiilawe Falls equipped with 2 comfortable couches, a twin bed, phone and generator power - something not to be taken for granted in the valley.
+Located on the beautiful grounds of this family property directly in front of the breathtaking Hiilawe Falls, Noelani's of Waipio is simple Hawaiian living at it finest.
+This home offers two bedrooms - one with a queen size bed, one with a full size bed, a living room with view of Hiilawe Falls equipped with 2 comfortable couches, a twin bed, phone and generator power - something not to be taken for granted in the middle of the valley.
+Water supply can sometimes be challenging in the valley but not to worry there is water on the premises and your comfort and enjoyable stay are our concern.
 There are board games, puzzles, cards and books for hours of old time entertainment.
 A fully equipped kitchen and bathroom complete the upstairs rental.
 The old concrete stairs from the old family dwelling lead up to the new structure.
-This place oozes with history and beauty.
+This place is soaked in history and beauty.

 There is no refrigerator but a large cooler is provided.
-Remember to pick up ice at Malama Market or one of the other stores in Honokaa before heading into the valley.
+Remember to pick up ice and food at Malama Market or one of the other stores in Honokaa before heading into the valley.